 May 29, 2019

 Brigid is a goddess of light who has carefully cultivated worship until she is all but the last god that remains in this universe.
-The only deity left to oppose her and her followers is the Morrigan, but the goddess of darkness and the fey has very few followers powerful enough to fend off Brigid’s forces, save for one young woman named Winona who is just coming into her own.
+The only deity left to oppose her and her followers is the Morrigan, but the goddess of darkness and the fey has very few followers powerful enough to fend off Brigid’s forces, save for one young person named Winona who is just coming into their own.
 The idea reminds me of the conflict between the gods in N.K.
 Jemisin’s Inheritance Trilogy.
 Here, the story is narrated by the seeming loser, the Morrigan, who, unlike Brigid, is disconnected from the people who worship her.
 The implication is that Brigid is the “bad” one, but there’s not quite anything to endear us to the Morrigan’s cause just yet, except for the people devoted to her.
 But when she finally appears and utters one simple command…

 The art is deceptively simple, backed by bright and bold or muted watercolour pastel backgrounds that keep all the focus on the character details and actions.